itmerk/Documentation-for-Power-Bi-and-Tableau/README.md

 5. **Decision-Making Insights**: Identify key insights and create visualizations to support decision-making.
 6. **Recommendations**: Provide strategic recommendations for product design, pricing, and target market.
 7. **Documentation and Communication**: Document the entire process and prepare a presentation to communicate the findings to stakeholders.

----

-This repository serves as a comprehensive guide for approaching various data science problems, from data visualization and cleaning to predictive modeling and real-world problem-solving.
-Each section provides a clear, step-by-step approach to solving the problem, along with the necessary code snippets and tools.